 India shares borders with six different countries, has the second largest population in the world, and has a rich history.
-All of these factors give the country diverse geographies, climates, cultures, ethnicities, and languages.
 Not convinced?
 Here are just a few of examples of the diversity found in India.
 The northern border of India is bound by the snowy Himalayan mountains, but as you go further south, you can find both lush forests as well as vast deserts.
 A number of different religious holidays are celebrated in India, such as Holi, Diwali, Eid, Ramadan, Christmas, and more!
 There are 22 official languages in India, and another 400 alive.

 Given all of this, it’s guaranteed that your internship experience in India will be unique and memorable.
 Could there be a better place to start your exploration into international work experience?!

 The amount and diversity of internships in India is absolutely astounding.
 It’s definitely possible for every intern to find exactly what they’re looking for.
 Here are just a few examples of internship fields in India:

 - Medicine: The healthcare industry in India is interesting in the fact that there is both a universal health care system, as well as private medical institutions.
 Internships are available for both.
 Some of the biggest issues interns will become familiar with are malnutrition, infant mortality, hepatitis, tuberculosis, and poor sanitation.
 Many internship programs in India allow for interns to get involved through hands-on experience and shadowing medical professionals.